teloxide/teloxide/README.md

 ### Where I can ask questions?
 [Issues](https://github.com/teloxide/teloxide/issues) is a good place for well-formed questions, for example, about the library design, enhancements, bug reports.
 But if you can't compile your bot due to compilation errors and need a quick help, feel free to ask in our official group: https://t.me/teloxide.

+## Why Rust?
+Most programming languages have their own implementations of Telegram bots frameworks, so why not Rust?
+We think Rust provides enough good ecosystem and the language itself to be suitable for writing bots.

 ## Contributing
 See [CONRIBUTING.md](https://github.com/teloxide/teloxide/blob/master/CONTRIBUTING.md).